Things to do in Rome – 30 most beautiful places to visit in Rome

 Baths of Caracalla – panorama, Things to do in Rome, Lazio, Italy by Chris 73

 13. Piazza del Popolo

-In the center of Rome, there is a large square Piazza del Popolo, which is a reflection of the monumental architectural style originating from Paris.
+In the centre of Rome, there is a large square Piazza del Popolo, which is a reflection of the monumental architectural style originating from Paris.
 The name of the square comes from the church of Santa Maria del Popolo, which is its main landmark.